 Directions:

-- Add mushrooms and cook until tender.
+- Add mushrooms and cook til they look tender.

 7. One-Pan Quinoa Bake